romeric/florence/README.md

 python setup.py build BLAS=mkl CXX=/usr/local/bin/g++ CC=~/LLVM/clang
 ```

-By default florence builds in parallel using all the machine's cpu cores.
-To limit the build process to a specific number of cores use the `np` flag, for instance for serial build once can trigger the build process as
+By default, florence builds in parallel using all the machine's CPU cores.
+To limit the build process to a specific number of cores, use the `np` flag for instance, for serial build one can trigger the build process as

 ```
 python setup.py build np=1